The New FCC CAP Rules and Your Budget

 In reality, these changes do not need to be made “right now.”
 But, in forcing everyone to be adding the non-critical mandates and running a 64-bit system, the FCC has created an unnecessary time crunch for older DASDEC/One-Net owners with units that are running on 32-bit systems as well as Gorman-Redlich owners using old EEPROMs.

 Predicting exact costs – and delivery dates – is still in flux, as the manufacturers work on the updates.

-Sage and Gorman-Redlich users, for example, can expect an upgrade fee in the $400-500 range, with Gorman-Redlich users also needing a new EEPROM for the upgrade.
+Sage and Gorman-Redlich users, for example, can expect an upgrade ready sometime in July, with a fee in the $150-200 range, with Gorman-Redlich users may also need a new EEPROM for the upgrade.
+Gorman-Redlich will even do the install for you.
 The majority of DASDEC and One-Net users have a similar set of options in front of them.

 Of course, if you have an early DASDEC/One-Net (as we said, more than 10 to 12 years old) and you have a cup of coffee in your hand, put it down now.
 Ready?
 The costs for DASDEC/One-Net owners can range from about $2,200 to $5,500.

 But, let us be sure you have the right information to make the decision.

 There are four basic configurations of DASDEC/One-Net models.
 Two use 32-bit processors, two use 64-bit systems.

 There is a simple way to know where you stand.
 The Application Note, here, will show you exactly what version you have on hand.

 If you have the 64-bit system, you can relax: either pay the upgrade fee when V5.1 is released, or join the Software Assurance Program that Digital Alert Systems has put in place – $200 per year – to prevent “surprise” upgrade costs.
 (We understand there will be a 5.2 and a 5.3 this year.)